jensen-frontend-2024/exercise-react-express-todo-list/README.md

 # Todo List

-In this exercise I want you to create a todo list with Vanilla JavaScript.
+In this exercise I want you to create a todo list with React, express.js and Sqlite.
 The todo list is will be simple, not any fancy functionalities or animations _(unless you relly want to get creative)_.
-The purpose is to solve as much as possible with DOM manipulation.
-The initial files have been created for you so you can just start coding!

 ## Instructions

+### Setup

+You will need a SQLite database that can be connected to you express backend.
+The requests from the React frontend should go to the express backend that in turn gets the data from the SQLite DB and sends it back to the client (React frontend).

 ### Basics

-- All todos should be visible in some sort of list on the start page.
+- A view/page _( React Router )_ to display all the todos.

-- There should be som sort of form where you can add new todos.
+- A view/page that has a form where you can add new todos.
+The new todo should be saved to the DB straight away and then the user must be navigated to the view/page that displays the todos.

 - You should should be able to be mark a todo as completed

-- You should be able to remove a todo
+- You should be able to remove a todo.
+When you remove a todo, the todo must be deleted from the DB as well.

-- You should be able to move a todo up or down.
-In other words, change the order of the todos
+- If you do a hard refresh, or loose internet connection, the todos must persists.
+In other words, you should always fetch the todos from the DB.

-- There should always be a copy of the current updated todo list in local storage. if you refresh the web page, no todos should disappear.
-Even if you close your browser and open it again, the todos should be loaded from local storage.

 - Styling is important in frontend development, don't neglect that.
 But a piece of advice, do the styling part or the logic part first, don't do them at the same time.
 On thing at a time.